dustywhite7/pythonMikkeli/courseSlides/1 - Introduction.md

 <br>

 For loops allow us to repeat code multiple times with minor variations, so that we can reduce the amount of code we need to write.

 ---

+# A simple program

+Every piece of code that we write will contain **logical statements** that allow the computer to perform tasks that we describe

+- The computer/Python will only be as careful as our code!

+---